bytecodealliance/wasmtime/docs/security-sandboxing.md

 emit ANSI-style escape sequences and other control sequences which, depending on the terminal the user is using and how it is configured, can have side effects including writing to files, executing commands, injecting text into the stream as if the user had typed it, or reading the output of previous commands.
+ANSI-style escape sequences can also confuse or mislead users, making other vulnerabilities easier to exploit.

 Our first priority is to protect users, so Wasmtime now filters writes to output streams when they are connected to a terminal to translate escape sequences into